 The Pla[y/n] for Reparation$

-This multidisciplinary interactive performance provides participants an opportunity to learn about, discuss, envision, and practice individual and collective healing.
-The experience is intended for an audience of diverse identities and opinions whose choices will guide them through various chapters of the piece, much like a choose-your-own-adventure book, punctuated and/or interwoven by discrete moments of performance by e.
+The performance is intended for an audience of diverse identities and opinions whose choices will guide them through various chapters of the piece, much like a choose-your-own-adventure book, punctuated and/or interwoven by discrete moments of performance by e.
 Franklin and self-selecting participants.
-The goals of the project are to heighten participants’ understanding of intersectional healing/repair and to build practical skills in advancing this notion through role play and experiential learning. *This project is supported by a grant from the MAP Fund* Photo by: Trevor McKay.
-Other project supporters include:
+The goals of the project are to heighten participants’ understanding of intersectional healing/repair and to build practical skills in advancing this notion through role play and experiential learning. *This project is supported by a grant from the MAP Fund* Other project supporters include:

 DEVELOPMENT ACTIVITIES